andaze/hugo-jobs/content/vision/future/_index.en.md

 {{< tableofcontent >}}

-#### "Take responsibility for the lives of those who work at Andaz."
+#### "Take responsibility for the lives of those who work at Andaze."
 We provide a place where each and every one of our members can feel free to express their opinions and ideas without worry or anxiety, and where they can work as themselves in the long run.

 ①Do not impose your personal values.